 Apple's updates to this display go beyond a simple size increase.
 Even though it's barely half an inch larger on the diagonal, the extra space has been welcomed by users.
 So too is the higher resolution.

 9th-gen Intel Coffee Lake Processors

-Music producers can play massive multi-track projects with up to 2.1 times more Amp Designer plug-ins in Logic Pro X. Scientists and researchers will benefit from 2.1 times faster simulation of dynamical systems in MATLAB.
+When compared to the fastest quad-core 15-inch MacBook Pro, music producers can play massive multi-track projects with up to 2.1 times more Amp Designer plug-ins in Logic Pro X. Scientists and researchers will benefit from 2.1 times faster simulation of dynamical systems in MATLAB.
 Developers using Xcode can compile code up to 1.8 times faster.
 Photographers can apply complex edits to photographs 1.7 times faster in Photoshop.

 AMD Radeon Pro 5000M Series Graphics

-Video editors using DaVinci Resolve will see up to 1.8 times faster effects rendering when color grading.
+When compared to the previous-generation 8-core 15-inch MacBook Pro with the highest graphics options, video editors using DaVinci Resolve will see up to 1.8 times faster effects rendering when color grading.
 Gamers will enjoy smoother gameplay with up to 1.6 times faster performance in games like Fortnite.
 In Unity, developers will experience 1.4 times faster fly-through performance during game development.

 Better Battery Life, More Storage, Thermals

 To support the new performance features of the 16-inch MacBook Pro, Apple designed a new 100Wh battery – the largest ever in a Mac notebook – for an additional hour of battery life, giving the new notebook up to 11 hours of wireless web browsing or video playback in the Apple TV app.

 In other firsts, users can configure the machine with up to an 8TB solid-state drive (SSD).
 This setup would likely be most ideal for professionals working in video or audio production.